 A new byte is received while the SSP1BUF register is still holding the previous data.
 In case of overflow, the data in SSP1SR is lost.
 Overflow can only occur in Slave mode.
 In Slave mode, the user must read the SSP1BUF, even if only transmitting data, to avoid setting overflow.
 In Master mode, the overflow bit is not set since each new reception (and transmission) is initiated by writing to the SSP1BUF register (must be cleared in software).

 No overflow

 In I2C mode:

 1 = A byte is received while the SSP1BUF register is still holding the previous byte.
-SSPOV is a "don't care" in Transmit mode bit 5 SSPEN: Synchronous Serial Port Enable bit
+SSPOV is a "don't care" in Transmit mode

 No overflow